Combining Observational and Experimental Data to Improve Efficiency Using Imperfect Instruments: Empirical Application

-where each observation corresponds to a queried-hotel $i$.
-The position is the numerical rank of the hotel in that query, and I assume it to be correlated with other hotel characteristics in the observational data:
+where each observation corresponds to a queried hotel $i$ and $Position_i$ is the numerical rank of the hotel in query $i$.
+To illustrate how to apply the nonlinear model, assume the impact of position on click to be nonlinear: